Taiko2k/Tauon/README.md

  1. If you have not already, make sure you have correctly installed and configured flatpak for your distro.
 See https://flatpak.org/setup/.

  2. After downloading tauon.flatpak from lastest release in [releases](https://github.com/Taiko2k/tauonmb/releases) section.
-Install using `flatpak install tauon.flatpak`.
-To uninstall run `flatpak uninstall com.github.taiko2k.tauonmb`
+Install using `sudo flatpak install tauon.flatpak`.
+To uninstall run `sudo flatpak uninstall com.github.taiko2k.tauonmb`

      >**Note:** This standalone flatpak package won't auto update.
 You'll need to check back here for updates.